vEnhance/web.evanchen.cc/input/contact.md

 - It is easier to go back-and-forth in real time over Discord than over email.

-(Discord _direct messages_ to me are worse than emails, they do not have any of the above benefits and I am slower with them.)
+Discord _direct messages_ to me are worse than emails;
+they do not have any of the above benefits, and I am slower with them.

 ## {{ hl("notes", "Some notes for emails") }}